What is a flexible benefit plan and how does it work?

 Flexible-benefit-plan

-A flexible benefit plan is a scheme that helps employees structure and modify their CTC according to their financial needs.
+FBP stands for flexible benefit plan.
+It is a scheme that helps employees structure and modify their CTC according to their financial needs.
 Many companies offer allowances for food, travel, and telephone and internet bills as part of their flexible benefit plans.
 Typically, the employer will set a maximum limit for each of these components.

 Employees can customize their FBP by choosing which allowances they want to utilise and how much they want to spend under each.
 Through an FBP, employees in India can avail non-taxable benefits, such as medical expenses, conveyance allowance, leave travel allowance, food allowance, children's education allowance, and even house rent allowance.